ffarago-amelco/Mobile-SDK-Integration-Guide/iOS Integration Guide/Optipush - Deep Links.md

 ## Notification Service Extension

 ### If Notification Service Extension is NOT implemented
-If you already have Notification Service Extension implemented skip this step
+If you already have Notification Service Extension implemented please switch to [the next step](#if-notification-service-extension-is-implemented)

 In order to enable Optimove to track the push notifications, you'll need to add a **Notification Extension** to your project.
 A notification service app extension ships as a separate bundle inside your iOS app.
 To add this extension to your app: